davidmshore/InvestingEssentials/docs/accounts/types.md

 |                                           | - **HSA**: Contributions are **tax-deductible**, and withdrawals for medical expenses are **tax-free**.                   | - **HSA**: Offers the unique benefit of being used **tax-free** for medical expenses, and tax-free for other purposes after age 65. |
 |                                           | - **Traditional 401(k)**: Employer matching contributions are also pre-tax.                                               |                                                                                                                                     |

-#### Key Takeaways
+#### Key Differences
 - **Pre-tax accounts** (e.g., Traditional IRA, 401(k)) provide **immediate tax benefits** through deductions at the time of contribution, but withdrawals are taxed as ordinary income.
 - **Post-tax accounts** (e.g., Roth IRA, Roth 401(k)) do not provide a tax deduction at the time of contribution but offer **tax-free withdrawals** if conditions are met (e.g., 59½ and 5-year holding period for Roth IRAs).
 - **HSAs** are unique in that they provide **tax-free contributions, growth, and withdrawals** for qualified medical expenses, and offer additional flexibility for post-retirement use for non-medical expenses after age 65.
 - **Taxable Brokerage Accounts** do not provide any immediate tax benefits or tax-deferred growth.
 Contributions are made with after-tax dollars, and earnings are taxed at **capital gains rates** when assets are sold.
 There are **no withdrawal restrictions or age-related penalties**, but long-term gains may be taxed at a lower rate than short-term gains.

 ## Custodial Accounts for Minors
  Regarding children, there are multiple investment [options](https://www.moneycrashers.com/financial-accounts-open-child/) that parents/guardians may want to consider for their child before an IRA, such as a 529, UGMA, or UTMA.
-Still, considering there are currently no direct rollovers from these accounts to retirement accounts without taxes or penalties, opening a custodial retirement account for a child and teaching them the concepts of compounding may encourage investing habits and provide a great start for retirement.
+Still, considering there are currently no direct rollovers from these accounts to retirement accounts without taxes, penalties, or severe limitations, opening a custodial retirement account for a child and teaching them the concepts of compounding may encourage investing habits and provide a great start for their retirement.

-- See also [Contributing to Another Person's Account](../investing/contributions.md#contributing-to-another-person's-account)<!-- #internal_anchor_link -->.
+- See also [Contributing to Another Person's Account](../investing/contributions.md#contributing-to-another-persons-account)<!-- #internal_anchor_link -->.
 - See also [Contribution & Deductibility Summaries](../accounts/contribution-and-deductibility-summaries.md)<!-- #internal_link -->.

 <!--